Last updated on July 13th, 2021 at 08:20 pm

 You know, the meltdowns that occur when you announce it’s time to go.
 Be sure to give the kids plenty of notice.
 Then, before you officially reel them all in, make sure you’ve packed up your Wonder Wheeler and are totally ready to stroll off the beach.
 I can’t promise there won’t still be a meltdown or two, but they may be a little easier to deal with this way.

-Let’s face it, a day at the beach with kids isn’t going to be relaxing.
+Let’s face it, a beach day with kids isn’t going to be relaxing.
 But it can be fun!
 Instead of being frustrated that you never got to crack open that book, or irritated at the sand now piled up in your car, enjoy your time with your littles!
 Play with them.
 Crash in the waves with them.
 Laugh away your cares with them.

 That’s exactly what I plan to do!